-03 Nov How I Live Off of 50% of My Income and Stay Sane
+03 Nov How I Live Off of Half My Income and Stay Sane

 If you told me five years ago, I’d have a six figure net worth, and I’d be able to comfortably live on half my income, I’d say you were nuts.
 I took me five years to cut expenses and increase my salary so I could live on half of my income.
 Here’s how I did it.

 Saving Wasn’t Exactly Easy at First

 I want to tell you I was an amazing saver right out of the gate, but nothing could be further from the truth.
 I would stay up late and read personal finance blogs from my personal finance and FIRE superheroes.
 I read about real men and women who found ways to save 30%, 50%, even 70% of their incomes while traveling the world.
 I would read their stories at the gym and I wondered if it was true or even possible for me.
 I got inspired by frugal finance bloggers like the Fruglewoods and found ways to cut over $1,500 a month with help from a large glass of wine and an Excel spreadsheet.
 I found that most of my money was going to groceries ($600 a month for one person) and immediately stopped buying food by the pound at the hot bar.

 Bump it Up!
 Adding to My Income